Request for Proposals: MESM

 Deadline & Procedures

-All proposers must contact the Bren School (projects@bren.ucsb.edu) as the first step in proposal development.
+All proposers are encouraged to contact the Bren School (projects@bren.ucsb.edu) as the first step in proposal development.
 The Bren School provides guidance regarding proposal content and format.
 They will also connect proposal authors with Bren faculty, staff, and students who can provide additional guidance and assistance in writing proposals.

 Please download and review the following documents in preparation: